Ulster University Student Opportunity Fund Telephone Fundraising Campaign 2021

 The student callers greatly benefit from the experience and advice of those they speak to – some with very tangible results, and we are so grateful for the time our graduates spend taking the call.

-One graduate, Peter Coll QC, started donating regularly to the Student Fund following his conversation with a student caller.
+One graduate, Peter Coll QC, started donating regularly to the Student Opportunity Fund following his conversation with a student caller.
 Peter graduated in 1995 with a BA Hons in Government and Law and is now a Queen’s Council – the highest rank of the legal profession.
 He is very grateful for his time as an undergraduate at Ulster, and believes that this experience was crucial to his career prospects and later achievements.

 “I decided to give for two reasons.
 One is that I am conscious that it is difficult for many students nowadays.
 They are under a lot of financial pressure, so I thought it was innovative of the University to run a campaign to support them in achieving their potential.
 The second reason is that I have been very taken by the University’s efforts to construct the new Belfast campus.
 It struck me as a sign of being extremely forward thinking and progressive in trying to be a driver for change in Belfast and further afield.
 Donating to the Student Fund is a way of expressing a degree of solidarity with that, the University and the students.”

 But calling is never just about fundraising – we genuinely hope you’ll enjoy chatting with our wonderful current students about their experiences at Ulster today.